hassansartaj/uast-toolset/README.md

 ```

 ### Step: 2
-* Start the Eclipse and import the *ModelHandler* as Java project in the workspace.
+* Start the Eclipse and import the *ModelHandler* as a Java project in the workspace.
 * Run 'ModelServer.java' class as Java application.

 ### Step: 3
 * If using PyCharm IDE, import the *AITester* project in the workspace.
 * Run 'main.py' file with two command line arguments, [arg1] mode of execution (i.e., train/eval), and [arg2] path to store trained model.
 * If using Python command prompt, run the command: `python main.py <arg1> <arg2>`.
-* This starts execution of 'main.py' with default hyperparameters used in pilot experiment.
+* This starts execution of 'main.py' with default hyperparameters used in the pilot experiment.
 The hyperparameters can be changed in 'main.py' file.
-* To visualize graphs, start Tensorboard using command (on Anaconda CMD): `tensorboard --logdir=[path to root directory of AITester]\runs`.
+* To visualize graphs, start Tensorboard using the command (on Anaconda CMD): `tensorboard --logdir=[path to root directory of AITester]\runs`.

 ### Step: 4
-* At the end of execution, training results files is stored in directory `AITester/results`.
+* At the end of execution, training results file is stored in the directory `AITester/results`.
-* The flight paths travered in each epoch are stored in file named `fpfile.txt`.
+* The flight paths traversed in each epoch are stored in a file named `fpfile.txt`.